bohanzhuang/bohanzhuang.github.io/_pages/about.md

 I currently hold the position of research professor at Zhejiang University, and I also serve as an adjunct associate professor at Monash University, Australia.
 Previously, I was a tenured assistant professor at Monash University from 2020 to 2024.

-I received the National Science Fund for Excellent Young Scholars (overseas) in 2023.
+I received the National Science Fund for Excellent Young Scholars (overseas) in 2023, and Qizhen Outstanding Young Scholar in 2024.

 My research focuses on efficient machine learning systems for edge applications, particularly in the areas of large language models and multimodal large models.